MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/knowledge_base/README.md

 ## k3s Knowledge Base

 I'm going to move a lot of the setup and day to day management documentation here, as well as start continually adding content around all the things I've learned on my *"Kubernetes based Homelab Journey"*.
 I have a large number of log entries, notes and the like around k3s that I've never shared and will start putting that content here.
-This front page have a short list of key things to consider before getting started, followed by a table of contents for the rest.
+This front page will have a short list of key things to consider before getting started, followed by a table of contents for the rest.

 #### IMPORTANT Before Getting Started: seriously, read this first